Day 1 London - In flight

 Day 7 Isalo National Park

 We take a walking tour through Isalo National Park, encompassing 815 square kilometres of rugged sandstone rocks, hewn by rain and wind erosion into dramatic canyons, impressive gorges and stalagmite pinnacles.
 As the area is used as a burial place of the Bara people, we may spy tombs inside the rocks as we walk.
-Our ascent will be rewarded by spectacular views of the mountains’ changing colours and eroded shapes, plus the sifaka and brown and ring-tailed lemur may be spotted en route.
+Our ascent will be rewarded by spectacular views of the mountains’ changing colours and eroded shapes.
+Sifaka, brown and ring-tailed lemurs may be spotted en route.
 Late afternoon the day is topped off with a sunset view at ‘La Fenêtre de l’Isalo’, before we return to our lodge.

 Day 8 Ranohira - Tuléar - Ifaty

 We visit the once small village of Ilakaka - which exploded in population upon the discovery of sapphire deposits in 1998.
 Traversing Zombitse National Park, we enter the dry south and pass the ‘plateaux des baobabs’ of Andranomaintso - these upside-down looking trees are an icon of Madagascar - before arriving in Tuléar for a city tour.
 Situated on the Tropic of Capricorn, the city was one of the main harbours of the colonial-era and is now a cosmopolitan collection of different cultures and traditions, being home to many different tribes of people.
 Continuing to the north, along the sandy coastal road lined with mangroves and dunes, we will see many fishing villages; in this area the men fish twice a day in their dugout canoes known as pirogues, for the women and children to collect and deliver to Tuléar.
 Our Lodge for the next two nights is the Hotel La Mira de Madio Rano (3T+), in Ifaty.